 401(k)s, IRAs, and other nest egg accounts often have more than a significant financial value.
 They have a significant emotional value as well.
 Financially, different benefit plans have different rules regarding the division of an account balance.
 Emotionally, if one spouse is determined to hold onto a greater share of this account, an offset is usually available (e.g., I’ll pay more alimony if I get to keep the IRA).

 Various legal solutions are available for your changing family.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact Delaney Heckman, Ltd. After-hours and virtual visits are available.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact Andrea Heckman Law, Ltd. After-hours and virtual visits are available.